Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 <br/>

-Also, you can view the query results in a table on the wiki page.
+Query results can be diplayed in a table on a wiki page.

 On the wiki page, click `Tools` button in the upper right corner to edit the wiki.

 <img src="/assets/images/query-wiki-tool.png">

-A window will pop up where you can edit the wiki content.
 Click `Insert` and Choose `Table: Query on Files/Folders`.

 <img src="/assets/images/query-edit-wiki.png">

-Then enter your query in the box and click `Insert` button.
+Enter your query in the box and click teh `Insert` button.
 Once you `Save` the wiki page, the results will be displayed as a table.

 <img src="/assets/images/query-file-wiki.png">

 <br/>

 ## How to download based on queries

-You can also download files in a folder using queries.
+You can download files in a folder using queries.
 Currently this feature is only available in the command line client.
-For example, if you want to download all the files in a folder that has a synapse id of `syn00123`, use
+For example, if you want to download all files in a folder that has a synapse id of `syn00123`, use

 ```
 synapse get -q 'SELECT * FROM file WHERE parentId == "syn00123"'